Q: Who May benefit from Osteopathic Manual Medicine (OMM)?

 Q: How do Osteopaths differ from Chiropractors?

-A: Chiropractors graduate from a four-year chiropractic program and are not required to have a post graduate residency.
+A: Chiropractors (DC’s) graduate from a four-year chiropractic program and are not required to have a post graduate residency.
 They are licensed to manipulate the spine and connective tissues.
 Osteopaths complete a four-year medical training before embarking on an internship and residency of at least three years, in hospitals training in Internal Medicine, Surgery, Neurology, Pediatrics, Rheumatology, Psychiatry, Ob/Gyn, and other specialties.
 An osteopathic medical license allows an unlimited scope of practice.
+Chiropractors are not medical doctors.
+Their practice is focused on manipulating the spine and nervous systems.
+Treatments may be synergistic in the right balance.

 Q: How often do I need a session?